-In 2002, then Deputy Commissioner Mary Bassett, sought to bring the focus back to neighborhoods deprived of resources by establishing District Public Health Offices (DPHOs) in the South Bronx, East and Central Harlem, and North and Central Brooklyn.
-The District Public Health Offices have worked to promote health equity and reduce health disparities across New York City by targeting resources, programs, and attention to these neighborhoods.
+In 2002, then-Deputy Commissioner Mary Bassett, sought to bring the focus back to neighborhoods deprived of resources by establishing District Public Health Offices (DPHOs) in the South Bronx, East and Central Harlem, and North and Central Brooklyn.
+DPHOs have worked to promote health equity and reduce health disparities by providing resources, programs and attention to these neighborhoods.

-The DPHOs now have long histories in their communities, and are seen as trusted leaders, which allows them to play a critical role in bringing together the stakeholders needed to address health inequities in our neighborhoods, including government policymakers, health professionals, researchers, and community groups.
-The District Public Health Offices provide an array of critical public health programs, including:
+The DPHOs have long histories and are seen as trusted leaders in their neighborhoods.
+These offices have played a critical role in bringing together the stakeholders needed to address health inequities, including government policymakers, health professionals, researchers and community groups.